 Anglo American’s break-up could spark a mining bidding war, says top shareholder

-The London-listed miner unveiled a major shake-up this morning that will see it carve off its diamond business De Beers and demerge its platinum, nickel and coal divisions.
+The London-listed miner unveiled a major shake-up plan this morning that would see it carve off its diamond business De Beers and demerge its platinum, nickel and coal divisions.

-Bosses at Anglo kicked off the review last year but have come under pressure from shareholders to publish the plans in recent weeks after rival BHP tabled two bids for the firm.
+Bosses at Anglo kicked off a review of its corporate structure last year but have come under pressure from shareholders to publish the plans after rival BHP tabled two bids for the firm.

 Under the terms of BHP’s second $43bn (£34bn) offer, Anglo was required to offload its Kumba iron ore operation in South Africa in a bid it rejected as “highly unattractive”.